najinl/wellnews/README.md

 ![]()

-- The user is greeted with a sentiment quiz, where they can choose their mood from strongly positive, positive, neutral, negative, or strongly negative.
+When the user visits the app, they will be asked to select an emoji representing their current generalized emotional affect: strongly negative, negative, neutral, positive, or strongly positive.

+In the background, all of the articles’ titles and abstracts are processed by Dandelion’s Sentiment Analysis API and each given a sentiment score (from 0 (strongly negative) to 10 (strongly positive)).
+Based on the user's mood, they will see articles pulled from the NYT’s Top Stories API, sorted by sentiment.

-- Based on the user's mood and the articles they read, we dynamically sort the news feed and nudge the user toward sentimentally balance.
+The app keeps track of and updates the session’s affect score based on the affect of the articles that the user subsequently reads.
+The articles will be continually sorted and nudge the user toward sentimentally balance.
 We don't filter the feed.
-- If the user prefers not to indicate their mood, they can press 'skip' and we'll sort based only on the articles read.
+If the user prefers not to indicate their mood, they can press 'skip' and we'll sort based only on the articles read.

 ## Technologies